When you buy a car insurance policy, you'll (usually) have to fill in a bunch of information about yourself.

 Before you buy a new car, it's worth getting an estimate on it to make sure it won't make the price of your insurance go up.

-Things that tend to tend to make a car more expensive to insure are its:
+Things that tend to make a car more expensive to insure are its:

 Even if you don't change your surname, you still need to let your insurer know you've got married.
 Although it's probably the last thing on your mind while you're planning your big day.